 You can also wire monoblock amplifiers having one terminal to your multiple subwoofers by simply connecting the positive cables from each subwoofer to the positive terminal of the amplifier and the negative cables from the subwoofer to the negative terminals.

-Here is a quick overview of how you can connect mono amps having two terminals in series of parallel:
+Here is a quick overview of how you can connect mono amps having two terminals in a series of parallel:

 Here is the easiest way to do it, just wire the two positive terminals of the speakers together and then to the mono amplifier.